My child is turning 16

 Universal credit provides financial support to families for living expenses and rent.
 It includes amounts for yourself and your children.

 What happens to tax credits when my child is 16+?

-Child tax credit is paid for children and working tax credit is paid if you work at least 16 hours a week.
+Child tax credit is paid for children and working tax credit is paid to you if you work 16, or more, hours a week.
 The amount you receive from both child and working tax credit depends on your circumstances.

 What happens to housing benefit when my child turns 16+?

 Housing benefit helps to pay your rent.
-You get a payment for yourself and an amount for a child who lives with you.
+You get a payment for yourself and an amount for each child who lives with you.

 What happens to council tax when my child turns 16+?

 Each household pays council tax.
 You may be receiving a council tax discount and a council tax reduction to help pay the bill.

 What happens to child maintenance when my child is 16+?